Paul-Surridge/Sample-Works/README.md

 Please find a repository containing the following folders/files:

 	1. Knowledge Base		Collated concise research of java, kotlin and cloud technologies
-	2. Projects			x3 java projects for review
+	2. Projects			x3 java/javaFX projects for review
-	3. Screenshots			Screenshots of x3 java projects and those from previous employer
+	3. Screenshots			Screenshots of x3 java/javaFX projects and from previous employer
+	4. Redundancy and Retraining	Summary of events of redundancy and subsequent retraining
-	4. Software Principles.pdf	Personal principles applied to all software
+	4. Software Principles		Personal principles applied to all software
-	5. Software Proficiencies.pdf	Proficiencies of java, kotlin, android and cloud technologies
+	5. Software Proficiencies	Proficiencies of java, kotlin, android and cloud technologies

 **/Projects:**